 Your existing customers are your best advocates.
 They already know the benefits of your business and if they’re happy with what you have to offer, they’re probably already sharing you with their friends.
 So why not use your existing customers to attract new customers using customer referral marketing?

 Referral programs make it easy for customers to directly share your business with their friends in just a few clicks or taps.
 Since those friends trust the opinions of their peers over traditional advertising, they are more likely to become your new customers (and may even join your referral program, as well.)

 The best referral programs use dual-sided rewards, which sweetens the pot for both your existing customers and the friends they refer.
 Existing customers get a reward for every successful referral, while new customers are also incentivized to make their first purchase.
 Your business gets stronger customer relationships and increased brand awareness.
 This is a win-win-win situation!

-Your customers want to refer you, you just haven’t asked.
-We can help by automatically asking them at the right time to get word of mouth to spread.
+Your customers want to refer you – you just haven’t asked.
+We automatically ask them at the right time to help word of mouth spread.

 14. Formulate a quarterly strategy

 Once you have all the resources in place, it’s time for you to create a researched quarterly strategy focused on how to attract new customers.
 Three months will give you enough time to progress and track results, but not overwhelm you to achieve those results in very short periods.
 Frame every step in yoru plan in a way that supports the goals you wrote down in step one.